Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 Some of this mandatory reporting can be done with a telephone call and other communicable disease occurrences must be reported with a written report.

-Some of the communicable diseases that must be reported include anthrax, salmonella, gonorrhoea, pertussis and rubeola.
+Some of the communicable diseases that must be reported include anthrax, salmonella, gonorrhea, pertussis, and rubella.

 As with other education, registered nurses assess the educational needs of both staff and clients, they plan educational activities to meet these assessed needs, they provide the education and they also evaluate the outcomes of these educational activities in terms of their effectiveness.